 Kitchen fumes are one of the main reasons why parrots lose their balance.
 In particular, Teflon toxicity (PTFE poisoning), which is a respiratory condition caused by overheated Teflon appliances, can make your bird very sick.

 As VCA Hospitals explains, Teflon-coated kitchen utensils release a gaseous toxin called polytetrafluoroethylene (PTFE).
 Because parrots have sensitive respiratory systems, they’re affected by it quickly.

 This gas is colorless and odorless, so it’s sometimes a mystery why parrots suddenly lose their balance and become listless.
 However, if you keep your parrot in the kitchen while you cook, it is at risk of being poisoned.

 Alongside balance loss, other symptoms include:

 - Fluffed-up feathers

-To prevent Teflon or any other type of cooking fume poisoning, keep your parrot away from the kitchen, especially while preparing food.
+Keep your parrot away from the kitchen, especially when preparing food.

 - External bleeding and bruising

 - A change in mental status